 Flight training is available all year round with the Wairarapa Aero club, weather dependent.
 Helicopter training is available with Wairarapa Helicopters, they cater to both private and commercial training alongside recreational flying for the keen outdoors person.
 Amalgamated Helicopters also operate in the Wairarapa region and gliding is available through the Wairarapa Soaring Club.

-A new area has been opened up at the aerodrome for recreational hangar development.
+An area has been opened up at the aerodrome for hangar development.
 A concept layout plan is available, but this is subject to change depending on development proposals received.
-Sites for commercial development will also be made available elsewhere on the aerodrome.
+Other sites will also be made available on South Road after relocation of the cross runway.

 Skydive Wellington is based at the aerodrome and welcomes one time jumps, training and sport jumpers.

-General aviation aircraft not using the terminal, sealed taxiway and apron (deemed to be under 5,201kg)
+General aviation aircraft not using the terminal, sealed taxiway and apron (deemed to be under 5,201kg).
+Payment of landing fees can be made with the following details:

 |0-600 and helis||$5.00||$5.75||$5.00|